 - What do you want to do more of or less of?

-Now, when the printers are slow and there isn’t a line, print new pages for your Teacher Binder, take out the old pages, and plop in the new pages.
+Now, when the printers are slow and there isn’t a line, print new pages for your Teacher Binder.
+Take out the old pages, and insert the new pages.
 It will be so refreshing in August when you have a crisp, new teacher binder waiting for you.

-Since the printers are slow (and fingers crossed there is still colored paper left) print out thing you know you will NEED next year.
+Since the printers are slow (and fingers crossed there is still colored paper left), print out things you know you will NEED next year.
 I always print out Reading Logs for the entire year.
 This way they are ready to go when the calendar changes.

 Organize, organize, organize!
 Organize everything you can the last few weeks.
-This is another reason why I put out back to school activities and toys on my shelves….it leaves me everything else to organize and find a home for.
+This is another reason why I put out back-to-school activities and toys on my shelves….it leaves me everything else to organize and find a home for.
 This is my office on the last day!
-SO pretty if only it would stay that way all year long.
+I wish it would stay that way all year long.

-Now on the last day all you will have to do (hopefully) is turn paperwork, put lids on tubs, box up each center, wipe down the shelves, and go home.
+On the last day all you will have to do (hopefully) is turn in paperwork, put lids on tubs, box up each center, wipe down the shelves and go home.
 My favorite trick for the last day is to cover any tubs without lids or that are too full to cover with plastic wrap!
 This will keep all the dust out!

 Remember these end of the year hacks and pin this image!